 There is often confusion in using oxymoron and paradox.
 Latter term might seem contradictory

 at first glance, but carries a deeper meaning – as shown in the picture above.The stiffness of a coupling has not been adjustable for long, or only to a limited extent.
 To allow at least minimum variations, engineers have so far banked on different materials.
 This is also what developers of a new highly flexible shaft coupling did.
 In addition, they adopted the principle of buffers arranged in rows.
 An individually adjustable coupling with variable elastomer buffers arranged in rows is the result – and the source of our favorite oxymoron.

 The perfect oxymoron resulting from the Finite Element Method and Prototyping

 It goes without saying that the solution to a problem that had existed for a long time does not succeed in next to no time.
 To develop a reliable solution in terms of flexible stiffness, the developers used the finite element method – and checked their calculations in numerous experimental runs.
 Thanks to the collected results, the stress and deformation of each individual buffer in every material combination can be calculated.
 The flexible adjustment of the stiffness is possible by the smart selection of the buffers, and thus different hardnesses.
 The oxymoron has been transformed to reality.

-Since we had so much fun listing the examples of oxymora, we want the adventure to continue: Please send us your favorite pair of words with the reference “Oxymoron” to [email protected].
-The most outstanding highlights will then be published on our blog in October.
+Since we had so much fun listing the examples of oxymora, we want the adventure to continue: Please send us your favorite pair of words with the reference “Oxymoron” to email@example.com.
+The most outstanding highlights will then be published on our blog.

 Oxymoron - derived from Greek: oxýmōron, composed of oxys “sharp, keen, pointed” and moros “dull, stupid, foolish”; the plural is oxymora.
 A term or figure of speech that is composed of two contradictory or controversial words.
 According to the Greek translation, the word itself is an example of an oxymoron “sharp dullness”.